 Babcock aims at all times to act responsibly and ethically when pursuing and awarding business.
-The Company understands that its reputation and its good name are its greatest assets which could easily be lost by actual or suspected corrupt or unethical behaviour.
-To protect the Company and reduce these risks the Company has set out its policy in a Babcock Code of Business Conduct and requires employees, business advisors and business partners to comply with that Code (or, in the case of business advisors and partners to have equivalent standards and procedures in their own businesses).
+We understand that our reputation and good name are amongst our greatest assets, which could easily be lost by actual or suspected corrupt or unethical behaviour.
+To protect the Company and reduce these risks we have set out a policy on how we should all conduct business in the form of the Babcock Code of Business Conduct.
+Compliance with this policy is compulsory for employees, business advisers and business partners (or, in the case of business advisers and partners they must have equivalent standards and procedures in their own businesses).

-The Babcock Code of Business Conduct is a Group-wide policy that sets out the following principles to ensure that those who work with or within the Company work to the highest of ethical standards
+The Babcock Code of Business Conduct is a Group-wide policy that sets out the following principles to ensure that those who work with or within the Company do so to the highest of ethical standards:

 As a company Babcock:

 - Will respect the dignity and rights of its employees and place the highest priority on ensuring the safety of each other at work and the safety of others who might be affected by our activities

 - Will seek to minimise so far as it reasonably can its impact on the environment

 - Will comply with the law in the conduct of its business

 - Will be honest in our dealings with those with whom we do or seek to do business